danielnoam/portfolio/content/games/2d-platformer/content.md

 ### Environmental Elements

 - Hazardous obstacles like lava and spikes that make traversal dangerous.
-- Soft objects that players can jump through from below but land on from above.
+- Soft platforms that players can jump through from below but land on from above.
-- Crumbling objects that add a sense of urgency and require quick decision-making.
+- Crumbling platforms that add a sense of urgency and require quick decision-making.
 - Moving platforms that require timing and coordination to navigate.
 - Portals that transport players to different parts of the level or to entirely new areas.
 - Checkpoints that allow players to save their progress and provide a sense of accomplishment.